eitrheim/Resume-Screening-and-Selection/README.md

 # Resume-Screening-and-Selection
 An Intelligent System to Automate Candidate Selection for Interview
+*By Ann Eitrheim, Michael Mairuo Liu, and Matthew Echols - Supervisor Dr. Utku Pamuksuz*
+University of Chicago, Master of Science in Analytics Capstone Project

 # How To Use The Candidate Selection Tool